 - Repeatedly propagate those values up the tree to parent nodes, assuming that you will try to win (i.e. move into states that maximize your value) and your opponent will try to make you lose (i.e. move into states that minimize your value).

-- If the edge from the parent node corresponds to your turn, then the parent node's minimax value is the maximum of the child values (since you want to maximize your value).
+- If the edge from the parent node corresponds to your turn, then the parent node's minimax value is the maximum of the child values (because you want to maximize your value).

-- Otherwise, if the edge from the parent node corresponds to your opponent's turn, then the parent node's minimax value is the minimum of the child values (since your oponent wants to minimize your value).
+- Otherwise, if the edge from the parent node corresponds to your opponent's turn, then the parent node's minimax value is the minimum of the child values (because your opponent wants to minimize your value).

 To illustrate the minimax algorithm in action, let’s label part of a tic-tac-toe game tree with minimax values, from the perspective of player X (i.e. supposing we are player X).
 We always start by labeling the terminal states.